MISSION

 from `~/.claude/CLAUDE.md`'s `SPELLBOOK_DIR=...` line, e.g.

-`/Users/eek/Development/spellbook` or `~/.local/spellbook/source`).
+`/Users/you/Development/spellbook` or `~/.local/spellbook/source`).

-producing `python3 /skills/agent2agent/...` and a hard failure on the
+`python3 /skills/agent2agent/...` and a hard failure.
+The CLAUDE.md

-first cycle.
-The CLAUDE.md `$SPELLBOOK_DIR` substitution rule is an
+`$SPELLBOOK_DIR` substitution rule is an LLM-side reading convention; it is

-absolute path BEFORE calling Task.
+responsible for substituting the absolute path BEFORE calling Bash.

 Dispatch via: